gvwilson/thirdbit/fiction/maddy-roo/index.md

 Here, hold this a moment."
 He took a dull cube of glass off a side table and handed it to her.
 Perplexed,
-Maddy opened her mouth to ask what she was supposed to do, but before she could he said,
+Maddy opened her mouth to ask what she was supposed to do.
+Before she could he said,
 "Oh, here it is,"
 and replaced the glass with a tattered old picture book from a stack on a rocking chair that looked even older than him.
 "Would you like to borrow this one?
 If not,
 there are lots of others."

-She walked out of the house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.
+She walked out of the house with half a dozen books in her arms and stars in her eyes.
+While her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you, sat down on his porch and lost herself in the first one

-Gumption had started coming by a few months later.
+Gumption had started visiting Special Leaf by a few months later.
-His family hadn't brought him—the village goats weren't bookish people—and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
+His family hadn't brought him—the village goats weren't bookish people.
+At first Maddy had resented him intruding into her magical world of stories and long-ago science.
 But they started talking one day about the relative merits of mysteries versus adventures and hadn't stopped since.
 Now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.

 Special Leaf's house smelled like paper and old sweaters and fresh cabbage.
-Sometimes,
-if Maddy closed her eyes,
-she could almost imagine that her father was there with her.
+As usual,
-The old tortoise was snoring in his rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves.
+the old tortoise was snoring in his rocking chair when Maddy and Gumption arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves.
 Maddy glowered at Gumption when he pointed at the top shelf